Matevito/portfolioTest/README.md

     send the app

 ## 3. Usage
 The usage of the rest api is quite straigthforward.
 This principally because it only contains one type of data on the database.
 The api can handle 4 routes that represent the crud most basic operations.
 However, beware that the api is built in a way that can only handle no user stored (for the create a user object on db) to at most one user on the database at the time.
-This is done with a middleware that checks previeously the controller of the routes wich data is in db to decide to continue or not.
+This is done with a middleware that checks previously the controller of the routes wich data is in db to decide to continue or not.
 With this clear, lets continue with the explanation.

+All the following routes take for granted that you are making a call to the url where your app is deployed(be it locally or in aws).
+Also, all the following routes are stored on a router called '/apiv1'.
+Because of this, when we refer to to the '*root*' component on the routes, we are refering to the compination of the api url + apiv1 (URL/apiv1).

 **3.1** Create user

+    POST <root>/portfolio {
+        firstName,
+        secondName,
+        title,
+        description,
+        imageURL
+    }

 **3.2** Get user data

+    GET <root>/portfolio

 **3.3** Edit user data

+    PUT <root>/portfolio {
+        firstName,
+        secondName,
+        title,
+        description,
+        imageURL
+    }

 **3.4** Delete user from db

+    DELETE <root>/portfolio

 ## 4. Time taken to solve the test
 Technically it took me two days to complete the task.
 But building the api took me 7 hours with its corresponding test.
 The next day I spent it trying to solve how to deploy the app, writting the documentation and building a basic front-end using the api.